I have terrible news for you.

 By using a case study, you tell people how YOUR business can solve their problems.
 That's why a case study shows how a similar customer succeeded or created the result you are looking for.

 The case study will be more compelling if the prospect is similar to the customer in the story.

 So, you want to create a case study for every target persona you serve.
 This will help you in promoting your specific products or services, and not your whole brand.

-Here’s an example of our case study.
+Here’s one of the marketing case study examples of our case study.